Beliavsky/Fortran-code-on-GitHub/README.md

 [VortoNeX](https://github.com/CPimentelMx/VortoNeX): code associated with paper [The Full Non-linear Vortex Tube-Vorton Method: the pre-stall condition](https://github.com/CPimentelMx/VortoNeX), by Jesus Carlos Pimentel-Garcia, <i>Advances in Aerodynamics</i>, (2024)

-[WCNS-TestCode](https://github.com/OOBertram/WCNS-TestCode): test suite for the 5th-order Weighted Compact Nonlinear Scheme (WCNS), which allows testing the accuracy and resolution of the 5th-order WCNS.
-An associated paper is [A Fast Hybrid Weighted Compact Nonlinear Scheme with Enhanced Smoothness Indicator](https://github.com/OOBertram/WCNS-TestCode), by Liu Xuan et al., <i>Physics of Fluids</i> (2025).

 [Xfoil-for-Mac](https://github.com/nolankucd/Xfoil-for-Mac): tweaks by nolankucd of the [Xfoil](https://web.mit.edu/drela/Public/web/xfoil/) aerodynamics engine to allow installation on MacOS 11 with gfortran